-This time last year we knew nothing of Ubuntu Touch; Canonical attempting to raise $32 million for a cutting-edge smartphone would’ve sounded insane; Mir was a space station while Wayland was the future; and as far as Saucy Salamanders and Trusty Tahrs are concerned, they were nothing but adjunct words on the pages of untroubled thesaurus.
+This time last year we knew nothing of Ubuntu Touch; Canonical attempting to raise $32 million for a cutting-edge smartphone would’ve sounded insane; Mir was the name of a space station, while Wayland was the future.
+And as far as Saucy Salamanders and Trusty Tahrs were concerned, they were but adjunct words on the pages of untroubled thesaurus.

-It’s been a busy year.
-Canonical continue to stride forwards towards a converged future for the OS, while an estimated 25 million people continue to use the regular desktop version for their day-to-day computing needs.
+How times change.
+2013 has been a busy year for penguin lovers.
+Canonical has made big strides forwards in its march to the beat of convergence, as an estimated 25 million people continue to use the regular desktop version for their day-to-day computing needs.

 But key to both experiences are apps.
 Last year we rounded up 10 of our favourite apps that debuted on the desktop.
 This year we’re doing things a little differently by also including updates released during the course of the year.

-We’ve opted to exclude ‘obvious’ choices like Firefox, Chrome, LibreOffice and Steam (because we all know they’re awesome anyway) to highlight lesser-known apps and utilities that, this year, made the desktop experience all the more awesome.
+We’ve opted to exclude ‘obvious’ choices like Firefox, Chrome, LibreOffice and Steam because we all know they’re awesome anyway, plus this way we get to highlight lesser-known apps and utilities that, this year, made the desktop experience all the more awesome.